-To get started, after setting up your user account, navigate to the Clusters Overview page and click the Create Cluster button.
-This will take you to the Create Cluster page.
+To get started, after setting up your user account and logging into the console, click the CreateCluster button.
+This will take you to the wizard for creating a new cluster.

-- The Summary section displays a brief summary of your cluster configurations and pricing details.
-Click the Terms and Conditions link to open the Instaclustr Terms and Conditions and other policy documents.
+The Confirmation section displays a brief summary of your cluster configurations and pricing details.
+Click the Terms and Conditions link to open the Instaclustr Terms and Conditions.
 After going through the document, select the checkbox to accept the Terms and Conditions.
-Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start creating the cluster.
+Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.